 Please, donate here.
-Food insecurity doesn't go away during an emergency, and we anticipate an increase in need as the economic effects of this pandemic hit our community.
-Many families depend on the Center to have adequate food at home, and we will continue to serve our community as long as possible during this national emergency.
+Food insecurity doesn't go away during an emergency, and we have seen a marked increase in need as the economic effects of this pandemic ripple through our community.
+Many families, including more than 950 new ones, depend on the Center to have adequate food at home, and we will continue to serve our community as long as possible during this national emergency.

 Note: We have not and will not ask volunteers to call or go door-to-door asking for donations.

-While we truly appreciate the dedication and support of our volunteers, we can no longer accept your assistance.
-The best way to assist our efforts at this time is to make a monetary donation, if you are able.
+While we truly appreciate the dedication and support of our volunteers, we cannot accept your assistance at this time.
+The best way to assist our efforts right now is to make a monetary donation, if you are able.
 Thank you.
 We look forward to welcoming you back when the threat of COVID-19 has passed.
 You will be missed.

 Supplemental Nutrition Assistance Program (SNAP)